PaweesRaag/OffChat/README.md

 # OffChat
-**A decentralized, off-grid chat system for secure peer-to-peer communicatio**
+**A decentralized, off-grid chat system for secure peer-to-peer communication**

 OffChat is an experimental **offline-first chat system** designed to enable **communication without relying on centralized servers or the internet**.
 It is built with **resilience, security, and portability** in mind, making it useful in scenarios such as: